 This problem only gets worse with scale.
 As villages turned into towns, towns expanded into cities, and cities began to sprawl, neighborly trust broke down.
 That’s where banks came into play—they added trust back into the lending equation.

 But who needs trust when there’s data?

-With AI, huge groups of people can come together, share financial information, and pool risk, becoming the peer-to-peer market now known as “crowdlending.”
+With Artificial Intelligence, huge groups of people can come together, share financial information, and pool risk, becoming the peer-to-peer market now known as “crowdlending.”

 Prosper, Funding Circle, and LendingTree are three example players in a market that’s expected to surge from $26B in 2015 to $559B by 2027.